chichizhao/clone_jzg22/05_position_direction_vaf/README.md

-# count the character somatic mutations character in each sample
+# Count the characteristics of somatic mutations character in each sample
 ## 1.count the position of somatic mutations in each sample
 #### here we use python to count the position of somatic mutations in each sample
     python check_pos_somatic_mutations.py